FilipDem/Domoticz-NEST-plugin/README.md

 This is a workaround solution for Nest thermostats and Nest Protect devices in Domoticz.
 It does not use any official API because of non-existance.
 Nest/Google announced them only to be available by end of 2020.
 Nest Thermostat E (UK/EU version) is not supported.

 The plugin creates the following devices: Away, Eco-mode, Heating, Temperature/Humidity, Heating temperature, and Nest Protect.
+From now on, the "Away"-device is not linked to the Thermostat devices.
+In the scenario with only Nest Protect devices, the "Away"-device will anyway be created and give the away-status.
+Read also the chapter "Migration".

 ## Installation (linux)
 Follow this procedure to install the plugin.